Vegan sightseeing, tourism & dining: Candle Cafe West, Central Park, and Blossom on Columbus. Plus, a sighting of Banksy graffiti.

 “You can’t get these in stores… because we can’t either.”

-I actually laughed out loud, and everyone in the area turned and looked at me quizzically, including the musicians themselves.
+I actually laughed out loud.
+Everyone in the area turned and looked at me quizzically, including the musicians themselves.

 “It was funny…” I mumbled shyly.